-In accordance with the performance review model, the employee and supervisor have an informal quarterly discussion (Quarter Chat).
-A key objective of the switch to more frequent, regular discussions has been to take into consideration individuality, support well-being at work and build trust in the relationships between supervisors and subordinates.
-The employees also have the option to agree to have a separate longer conversation, especially with regard to a long-term competence development plan.
+In accordance with the performance review model, the employee and manager have an informal quarterly discussion (Quarter Chat).
+A key objective of the switch to more frequent, regular discussions has been to take into consideration individuality, support well-being at work and build trust in the relationships between managers and employees.
+The employees can also agree to have separate longer conversations, especially with regard to a long-term competence development plan.
 This actual performance review is held at a time that effectively supports competence development.

 Well-being and Occupational Safety

 At Bittium, the majority of work involves R&D and product (software) development.
 Therefore, the most significant disability risks include musculoskeletal diseases, coping at work and mental well-being.
 Project-based work is prevalent, and the schedules and workload may vary greatly depending on the situation.
-The need for occupational healthcare services at Bittium has increased slightly compared to the most recent pre-pandemic year.
-In particular, the number of medium-duration sickness-related absences related to mental health has increased.
-In response to this, supervisors and project managers have been encouraged to meet their team members face to face more frequently, at least via video calls.
-In 2022, the company will focus on early support to make it possible to address challenges in a timely manner and prevent stress.
+The need for occupational health care services at Bittium was higher than normal in the first six months of the year.
+There were fewer short sick leaves, whereas the number of longer sick leaves was somewhat higher.
+The number of sickness absences followed the general trend and reached a level higher than before the pandemic.